 In the Garden

-Plant in the spring or also in fall in zones 7 and warmer.
-Normal winters in the South and Southwest provide wonderful growing conditions for parsley and many gardeners use parsley in pots and flower beds as a green foliage filler to pansies and violas for winter.
-Italian flat-leafed parsley is a bit more heat tolerant than curly parsley.
+Plant in the spring (or in fall in zones 7 and warmer).
+Normal winters in the South and Southwest provide wonderful growing conditions for parsley and many gardeners use it in pots and flower beds as a green foliage filler with pansies and violas for winter.
+For the summer, Italian flat-leafed parsley is a bit more heat tolerant than curly parsley.